aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlfixedsaveoptions/resourcesfolderalias/_index.md

 ---
 title: HtmlFixedSaveOptions.ResourcesFolderAlias
 second_title: Aspose.Words for .NET API Reference
 description: HtmlFixedSaveOptions property.
 Specifies the name of the folder used to construct image URIs written into an Html document.
-Default is null in C#
+Default is null in C#.
 type: docs
 weight: 150
 url: /net/aspose.words.saving/htmlfixedsaveoptions/resourcesfolderalias/